On the Wasserstein alignment problem: Introduction

-Our second problem concerns implementation of the dual problem \eqref{eq:cxdual}.
-When everything is discrete we have provided a linear programming formulation of this problem in Section~\ref{sec:primal.dual}.
+Our first problem concerns implementation of the dual problem \cref{eq:cxdual}.
+When everything is discrete we have provided a linear programming formulation of this problem in \cref{sec:implementation}.
 This, unfortunately, requires $\Theta$ to be discrete as well, which is not ideal.
 Can we solve this convex problem efficiently for an arbitrary $\Theta$ between two empirical distributions $\mu$ and $\nu$?

-Speaking of empirical distributions, Lemma \ref{lem:existence}, part (ii), shows that a sample estimate of $\wass_c^\downarrow(\mu, \nu)$ is consistent under mild assumptions.
-What is the rate of this convergence in the number of samples?
+Speaking of empirical distributions, \cref{lem:existence}, part (ii), shows that a sample estimate of $\wass_c^\T(\mu, \nu)$ is consistent under mild assumptions.
+Recently, the convergence rate of estimation of $\wass_c^\T(\mu, \nu)$ from samples from $\mu$ and $\nu$ was established in \cite{KW25}.
+How about the sample complexity of the optimal transformation $T_{\theta_*}$?

-All the above problems also arise in the usual optimal transport where they are usually tackled by {\it entropic regularization}.
+Computations in the usual optimal transport are usually tackled by {\it entropic regularization}.
 Here too one can formulate a natural entropic regularized problem.
 Suppose $\X, \Z, \Theta$ are all measurable subsets of Euclidean spaces.
 For any Borel probability distribution $\gamma$ on $\X \times \Theta \times \Z$, we say it is absolutely continuous if it is absolutely continuous with respect to the product (restricted) Lebesgue measure.
 If $\gamma$ is absolutely continuous (and identified with its density), define its entropy as $\Ent(\gamma) := \int \gamma \log \gamma \, dxd\theta dz$.
 Take $\Ent(\gamma)=\infty$ if $\gamma$ is not absolutely continuous.
+Consider the convex relaxation \cref{eq:convexify}.
+If one modifies it to, for $\epsilon >0$,